HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specified in this MedMorph Reference Architecture IG.
-The specification focuses on the creation of  the Knowledge Artifacts and their access by the Backend Service App and/or EHRs.
+This section of the implementation guide defines the specific conformance requirements for onboarding a data partner to populate a data mart.

-### MedMorph Knowledge Artifact requirements

-The section outlines specific requirements that need to be followed in creating MedMorph Knowledge Artifacts.

-#### Representing workflow events

-#### Representing Terminologies

-#### Representing Expression Logic

-#### Representing Research Queries

-#### Representing Security Requirements

-#### Security and Privacy considerations

-### APIs

-#### Provisioning Workflow - Creation of a Knowledge Artifact

-**Precondition:**

-**API: **

-**Expected Result:**
+### Requirements for Backend Service App

+### Requirements for a Data Mart

+### Requirements for a Trust Service Provider